Federal Tax Lien: How to Solve the Problem

 Whether relating to financial assets, real estate or business property, a federal tax lien is lifted (or removed) in one of two ways:

 • The IRS will lift a federal tax lien when the tax debt expires at the end of the 10-year Statute of Limitations period.
 This is called the CSED, or collections statute expiration date.
+A tax lien is also lifted when the tax debt becomes legally unenforceable.

 • A federal tax lien is lifted when the tax debt is paid in full, or the IRS agrees to compromise the tax debt with an Offer in Compromise.